nataliatesarova/Hot-Cup/README.md

 Enable 'List' for 'Everyone' to allow public access and acknowledge the warning.
 If you can't edit, ensure 'ACLs enabled' is selected under 'Object Ownership' in your bucket settings.

-For setting up IAM and permissions in AWS:
+Setting up IAM and permissions in AWS:

 - Creating an IAM User Group
 - Go to the IAM dashboard in AWS.